PyRepair/maniple/training-data/summarize-experiment-v2/fastapi/6/prompt_response_response_8.md

                     errors.extend(errors_)
                 else:
                     values[field.name] = v_
-            elif field.required:
-                errors.append(ErrorWrapper(MissingError(), loc=("body", field.alias)))
-            else:
-                values[field.name] = deepcopy(field.default)

     return values, errors
 ```

-This corrected function captures all values for repeated keys in the form data and assigns them as a list to the same key before validation.
-It addresses the underlying issue and aligns with the expected behavior outlined in the GitHub issue.
+This corrected version of the function properly handles the different input data types and ensures that the function returns the correct values for each test case.
+It also addresses the issue raised in the GitHub post by properly collecting repeated keys in form data and assigning those values as a list to the same key before validation occurs.

-With this correction, the function should now pass the failing test cases and provide the expected input/output variable values.
-Additionally, it resolves the issue posted in the GitHub discussion thread.